-It may be that the current session typology is too subtle and ambiguous, and further, that the current categories are not taken seriously enough by presenters.
+It may be that the current session typology is too ambiguous, and further, that the current categories are not taken seriously enough by presenters.
 Some presenters may be putting together generic AM 'sessions' and only as an afterthought classifying them according to the existing session typology.
+Lack of preparation by presenters frustrates attendees because many attendees are on tight money and time budgets, and a poorly structured session represents a waste of resources for them at the meeting.